evgenyneu/moa/README.md

 #### Setup with CocoaPods (iOS 8+)

-If you are using CocoaPods add this text to your Podfile:
+If you are using CocoaPods add this text to your Podfile and run `pod install`.

 ```
 use_frameworks!